Starting a Beginner Flute Choir

-Whether you are a novice in charge of your first flute choir, or you are a veteran and have run many ensembles, choosing music for that all-important first rehearsal is a daunting task at any level – but when planning for a beginner ensemble it is even more important to hit the ground running.
+Whether you are starting out in teaching, in charge of your first flute choir, or you are a veteran and have run many ensembles, choosing music for that all-important first rehearsal is a daunting task at any level – hit the ground running with these easy books for flute choir.

 Picking one or two pieces that will be sure to work will give the group the easiest route to success.
 Underestimating the standard isn’t usually a problem, depending on the dynamic of the group.
-Didn’t anyone tell you that you had to be a psychologist as well?!
 Often, the standard can vary substantially between those who are almost ready for the first exam and those who can just about produce a note, and fortunately there are books designed just for such a scenario.

 Gems for Flute Ensembles by Helen Butterworth